 The Resident's Role: Advocacy by DC residents and advocates continues through the full Council votes.
 These last-minute efforts can make a big difference in the final budget.

 Does DC Save for A Rainy Day?

-What happens if the economy takes a nosedive and revenue collections decrease?
+What happens if the economy takes a nosedive and tax collections decrease?
 Does the District save money for a rainy day?
-Indeed, we do.